VISITING CALABRIA, FROM CROTONE, VALLI CUPE TO CAPO COLONNA

-Our tours end around 60 kilometers east, on the wonderful promontory of Capo Colonna (pic n°6) overlooking the Ionic Sea.
+Then drive east and reach again the seaside visiting the wonderful promontory of Capo Colonna (pic n°6) overlooking the Ionic Sea.
 Placed in an awe-inspiring natural background, Capo Colonna is a very important Archeological Site, whose story is strictly linked to the past of Crotone.
-In fact, Crotone was an important Greek colony founded in the eighth century B.C., and here one of the most important temples of the empire used to be located.
-The temple was dedicated to Hera Lacinia, Zeus' wife and sister, protector of women, fertility, family, marriage, and nourishment.
-Today, just a single column of the temple is still standing, but visitors can still admire the archaeological findings around the park and in the museum.
+In fact, Crotone was an important Greek colony founded in the eighth century B.C., and here used to be located one of the most important temples of the empire.
+This temple was dedicated to Hera Lacinia, Zeus' wife and sister, protector of women, fertility, family, marriage, and nourishment.
+Unfortunately, today, just a single column of this great temple is standing, but visitors can still admire the archaeological findings around the park and in the museum.

 Scenic drive road along the Tyrrhenian coast in Calabria

 From Tropea, the Pearl of Calabria, to Capo Vaticano

 Some pictures of Calabria: